-Hazardous waste generated by the School of Science, Engineering and Health is predominately stored in two liter or four liter glass bottles.
+Hazardous waste generated by the School of Science, Engineering and Health is predominately stored in two liter or four-liter glass bottles.
 Solid hazardous waste is often stored in plastic jars.
-All waste containers must be sealable and remain closed at all times except when adding waste to them.
-Wastes must be stored in compatible containers and containers separated from one another according to chemical compatibility.
+All waste containers must be sealable and always remain closed except when adding waste to them.
+Containers and lids must be constructed of material compatible with the waste being stored and separated from one another according to chemical compatibility.